K8rly/GoVote/README.md

 ```

 Explanation of model choice, including limitations and benefits
- - We felt using Logistic Regression made sense given our dataset and would optimize our web app
- - Using Logistic Regression could potentially limit us, but we wanted to showcase the data using a baseline model first
- - A benefit to this model is simplicity as well as the model working well to showcase our data with a web app
+ - We felt using Logistic Regression made sense given our dataset and in order to optimize our web app.
+Using Logistic Regression could potentially limit us, but we wanted to showcase the data using a baseline model first.
+A benefit to this model is simplicity as well as the model working well to showcase our data with a web app
  - We used Random Forest Classifier and Gradient Boost Classifier as alternative/additional models to achieve a higher rate of accuracy after trying Logistic Regression
  - Played with features and added parameters to avoid overfitting
+ - Adopted Grid Search CV as a way to increase accuracy score and perform hyper parameter tuning

 Explanation of changes in model choice
  - After an initial accuracy rate of ----% while running the Logistic Regression Classifer we added Gradient Boost Classifer and Random Forest Classifier models to increase accuracy.